-- On the server on which the storage group is located, launch Exchange Management Console from Start > All Programs > Microsoft Exchange Server 2010 > Exchange Management Console or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - 2 In the console tree, expand Organization Configuration, and then click Mailbox.
+- On the server on which the storage group is located, launch Exchange Management Console from the Apps menu on the Start screen. - 2 In the console tree, expand Organization Configuration, and then click Mailbox. - If replication is enabled for the selected database, you should first suspend continuous replication on this database.
+In the result pane, on the Database Management tab, select the database that you want to suspend.